Notice of Data Incident

 Hopefully, the injury will be diagnosed and treated before surgery is needed, which may help you escape the need of a reverse total shoulder replacement later on.
-However, if noninvasive treatments are unsuccessful, due to the circumstances or exact location of an injury, surgery may be required.
+However, if noninvasive treatments are unsuccessful due to an injury’s circumstances or exact location, orthopedic surgery like an anatomic shoulder replacement may be required.

 Usually, shoulder surgery is arthroscopic, with a couple of small incisions to allow the doctor to fix the problem minimally invasively.
 This may include the need for a stemless shoulder replacement surgery.
 Surgery is often suggested in the case of a rotator cuff tear, but there are ways to speed up your recovery.

 Athletes demand more from their bodies than others.
 As an athlete, you need to have strong shoulders.